rtCamp/ps-analysis-tool-wiki/Cookies-Table.md

 ## Data Gathering

 The purpose of PSAT is to help developers analyze the use of third-party cookies, as they get ready for changes in the Chrome browser, which will enable users to limit the use of unrestricted third-party cookies.
-To achieve this, the extension leverages the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) to gather data regarding Cookies from network traffic.
+To achieve this, the extension leverages the [Chrome DevTools Protocol &#10548;](https://chromedevtools.github.io/devtools-protocol/) to gather data regarding Cookies from network traffic.

 To account for these delays, PSAT indicates when the corresponding cookies have been displayed for a given frame in the cookies table.
 Initially, all frames in the sidebar are grayed out, indicating that the data is not yet populated.
 Once the cookie data for a specific frame has been received and processed, the frame's appearance in the sidebar will change from being grayed out to its normal state.
 This serves as a visual indicator that the information for that frame has been processed.